shahzad-niazi/mytest/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR title follow the convention `JIRA-123: Short description` (**if it is not, fix commit message also**)
 - [ ] Change has been documented in the description section.
 - [ ] Code has tests: unit, integration, and browser, as appropriate
-- [ ] Change is behind a feature flag (or can be deployed without a toggle).
-If not possible explain why in description
 - [ ] Code is commented, particularly in hard-to-understand areas
 - [ ] Variables, functions, classes, objects, and methods are named clearly
 - [ ] Readme and changelog updated with corresponding changes, as appropriate